Police Control Room Operator

 Police Control Room Operator Application Process

-The application process has been updated and now require you to submit a CV instead of a full competency-based question style application.
+The application process has now been updated and now require you to submit a CV and answer one competency-based question

 Please make sure your CV details your qualifications, experience of customer service and if you have any call centre experience.